CASTGroup/Alfresco-Tags-and-Categories/README.md

 So we have developed a Webscript that need to be copied in the Data Dictionary\Webscript folder and an Angular component to use it.

 You can find the folder "update-categories" in the [_cast](https://github.com/CASTGroup/Alfresco-Tags-and-Categories/tree/main/_cast) directory.

+## Who we are

+The group who attended the hackathon:

+- Jessica Foroni
+- Matteo Battisti
+- Carlo Cavallieri
+- Leonardo Mattioli

+We are employees of [CASTGroup](https://cast.sys-datgroup.com/) a company of the Sys-dat group with 250 employees and 16 branches throughout Italy.
+We are located in Modena, in the heart of Motor Valley, and since 1987 we do customized software.

+We started working with Alfresco in 2010, with version 3.2.

+Many thanks to Eddie May and Axel Faust for the organization of the event.